khaullen/powerhour/README.md

 # Powerhour: Best of the 2010s

-Sixty seconds of sixty songs that defined a decade.
+Sixty seconds of sixty songs that defined the decade.

 Published [here](https://khaullen.github.io/powerhour/)